Platoon: Engineers

+Modern

 In the United States Army, rifle platoons are normally composed of 42 soldiers.
 They consist of three rifle squads, one weapons squad, and a six-man headquarters.
-The headquarters consists of a platoon leader (PL)--usually a first lieutenant (1LT), a platoon sergeant (PSG)--usually a sergeant first class (SFC, E-7), a radio-telephone operator (RTO), a platoon forward observer (FO), the FO's RTO, and the platoon medic.
+The headquarters consists of a platoon leader (PL; usually a first lieutenant, 1LT), a platoon sergeant (PSG, usually a sergeant first class, SFC, E-7), a radio-telephone operator (RTO), a platoon forward observer (FO), the FO's RTO, and the platoon medic.
 Each squad is led by a sergeant, who is usually a staff sergeant (SSG, E-6).
 The rifle squads each consist of two fire teams and a squad leader, while the weapons squad consists of two medium machine gun teams, two close combat missile teams, and a squad leader.
 A typical infantry company consists of 3 rifle platoons and a 4th platoon known as a weapons platoon.
 The weapons platoon typically provides heavy weapons support to the company and includes mortar, anti-armor and heavy machine guns organically.